What Plants Struggle in Colorado?

 Many types of maple trees

-I grew up in a Midwestern state with beautiful maple trees, so this was a hard one for me to accept when I first moved here.
+I grew up in a Midwestern state with beautiful maple trees, so this was a hard one for me when I first moved here.

 But many maple trees have a hard time absorbing iron from our soils.
 They are prone to “iron chlorosis” in Colorado.
-Often times, their leaves turn a sickly chartreuse green, and they often need to be treated annually, which means you’re shelling out money to a tree company.
+Their leaves can turn chartreuse green, and they often need to be treated with iron annually, which means you’re shelling out money to a tree company.

 They also can struggle in our drought, our big temperature swings and our heavy spring snowstorms.